 Anything else?
 Make sure to carry small dominations of the Dirham; there are many places to leave a small (coin) tip.

 Stay up to date with all of our globetrotting travel advisors and staff.
-Check back each week for another trip report, in our Just Back From series on The Harper Way.
+Check back each week for another trip report, in our Just Back From series.